We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 Because he would lose all the support if he did that.

-That's it, it's very clear, and I assume that Netanyahu promised his coalition partners to violate the process.
+And I assume that Netanyahu promised his coalition partners to violate the process.

-And the first option he will get.
+The first option he will get.

 He will move ahead and leave it to his assistants.

-The key question is whether the his assistants, Ritkov, uh Gerald Kashner uh and others will keep in line and supervise the implementation of the agreement and negotiate strongly with Israel,
+The key question is whether his assistants, Witkov, Gerard Kushner, and others will keep in line and supervise the implementation of the agreement and negotiate strongly with Israel, impose on Israel to make concessions regarding the next stages.

-impose on Israel to uh make concessions regarding the next stages, but more so civil societies are responsible for the future.
+But more so, civil societies are responsible for the future.

-Without the civil societies and media pressure on the politicians, the no politician in West Europe or United States will move ahead towards imposing this agreement on Netanyahu.
+Without the civil societies and media pressure on the politicians, no politician in West Europe or United States will move ahead towards imposing this agreement on Netanyahu.

 Thank you.